Find out about Virginia Turbett's photographic archive from the late 70's and early 80's...

 Virginia also has an archive of social reportage work.
 She photographed people from many walks of life often in areas of the country suffering deprivation, unemployment and the impending end of industries that had sustained their communities eg. the closure of shipyards on the Clyde and the final days of Billingsgate Market.
 She covered many political events including Rock Against Racism, Anti Nazi League, Right to Work, demonstrations, marches, and conferences.

-Prints for Sale If you would like to licence an image, buy a vintage or contemporary print or find out more, contact Virginia
+If you would like to licence an image, buy a vintage or contemporary print, or find out more, contact Virginia

 PLEASE NOTE: USING UNLICENSED IMAGES WITHOUT PERMISSION ON ANY MEDIA, INCLUDING WEBSITES, IS ILLEGAL